 Aided by events like the Great American Beer Festival, craft beer began moving from the margins into the cultural ethos.
 Soaring to 1,000 craft breweries by 1996, it was a humble movement no more; this was a thrill ride, hurtling taste buds into a new century and beyond.

 In this context, regular beer broadly refers to those made by “macro breweries” (read: big ones) whose production volume dwarfs those of craft breweries, and they’re often publicly traded or otherwise not independently owned.
-Macro-brewed beer happens to remain the most popular; we all know those familiar light lagers at every grocery store.
+Macro-brewed beer happens to remain the most popular; we all know those familiar light lagers, usually with low ABV, at every grocery store.
 They’re affordable, uncomplicated, and easy to drink.

 But if you’re looking for variety of flavor and have a spirit of exploration, craft beer ticks those boxes.